vuthanhhai2302/understand-asynchronous-programming/README.md

         print('Connection from   ----- ', addr, ' at ', datetime.now())
         pool.submit(handle_client, client_socket)
 ```
+How is this different from the threading way?
+Well, you can see the thread pool executor is now set as 2, this mean there are only 2 client handled at the same time. we can try by running the thread pool server and 5 client trying to connect.
+The results will be:
 Using a thread pool is a practical and uncomplicated method.
 However, it is essential to tackle the problem of slow clients monopolizing the thread pool.
 This can be handled in several ways, including **terminating long-living connections**, **setting a minimum throughput rate for clients**, **enabling task prioritization**.

 In summary, achieving efficient concurrent server performance with OS threads is more intricate than it seems at first, urging us to explore alternative concurrency strategies.